pinczakko/PCI-Expansion-ROM-OS/README.md

 b. gcc

 I used Linux (with bash shell) as my development environment, and it works just fine.
-I've tried using MinGW32 and MSys, the makefile works just fine but I don't know why gcc unable to output the "pure binary" file of the kernel (kernel.bin) correctly, any suggestion ??? please mail me: darmawan.salihun(at)gmail.com
+I've tried using MinGW32 and MSys, the _Makefile_ works just fine but I don't know why gcc unable to output the "pure binary" file of the kernel (kernel.bin) correctly.
+Any suggestion ???
+Please mail me: darmawan.salihun(at)gmail.com

 ## Successfully modded PCI CARDs